 Key Facts

-- Hyperovulation involves the simultaneous release of multiple eggs during a menstrual cycle, influenced by the Luteinizing Hormone (LH).
+- Hyperovulation involves the simultaneous release of multiple eggs during a single menstrual cycle, often influenced by hormonal factors like Luteinizing Hormone (LH).

 - Factors such as genetics, age, and lifestyle choices can significantly influence the likelihood of both hyperovulation and multiple pregnancies.